jaumeortola/languagetool-msword10-addin/README.md

 * The possible errors and suggestions for replacement are shown in a dialog box.

 ### Known limitations
 * The errors are not underlined or highlighted in the text.
-This is a desirable feature, but it is too difficult to implement without causing unwanted effects on the functioning of MS Word.
+This is a desirable feature, but it is too difficult to implement without causing unwanted effects on the operation of MS Word.

 ### License
 * This add-in is freely available under the LGPL 2.1 or later.